Clever call-to-action examples that guarantee clicks in 2020

 A call to action, or CTA, is a short phrase or paragraph that is meant to attract more customers and increase online sales.
 You likely see these all over the place, even if you’ve never realized it.
 Any kind of marketing that screams, “Act now!” is probably a call to action.

 On the internet, CTAs most often take one of two forms.
 The first is as a button.
-This includes buttons with text like, “Watch now,” “Sign up today,” and “Join our mailing list.”
-They ask the audience to click on them to receive a benefit.
+This includes buttons with text like, “Watch now,” “Sign up today,” or “Join our mailing list.”
+They ask the audience for a click in exchange for a benefit.

 The second form is as a hyperlink.
 This is that blue, underlined text you see everywhere.
 Hyperlinks tend to be more common in emails and SMS messages, though you can use buttons and hyperlinks interchangeably.

-Although the call to action messages are most often links and buttons, they can be neither.
-In fact, you can have a fully nondigital CTAs, like the ones you see in most commercials or around your grocery store.
-Getting someone to click is one possible goal of a call to action, but not always the primary goal.
+Although call-to-action messages are most often links and buttons, they can also be neither.
+In fact, you can have non-digital CTAs, like the ones you see in most commercials or around your grocery store.
+Getting someone to click is one goal of a call to action, but not always the primary goal.

 Why a call to action matters